giantswarm/nomi/README.md

 Dependencies:

 - fleet and systemd running on the host machine.
-- Optional: To generate gnu plots, it is required to have support for gnuplot in the host machine.
-Otherwise you could run Fleemmer as a docker container to have gnuplot installed, as shown below.
+- Optional: To generate gnu plots, support for gnuplot is required on the host machine.
+Alternatively, you can run Fleemmer as a Docker container, which comes with gnuplot installed, as shown below.

 ## Benchmark file definition